jasonantonio10/B21-CAP0080-TEAM---Capstone-Project---Machine-Learning/README.md

 # B21-CAP0080-TEAM---Capstone-Project---Machine-Learning
-Repository for Machine Learning part of Capstone Project titled "Skin disease image classification"
+Repository for Machine Learning part of Bangkit 2021 Capstone Project titled "Skin disease image classification"

 ## Transfer Learning using MobileNetV2
 * See 'requirements.txt' for packages that need to be installed.